-Evangel Hall, an agency of the Presbyterian Church of Canada, has been providing food, housing, counselling and spiritual support to marginalized citizen of Toronto for nearly 70 years.
-By 2001, the organization had outgrown its original streetfront location.
+For nearly 70 years, Evangel Hall, an agency of the Presbyterian Church of Canada, has provided food, housing, counselling and spiritual support to marginalized citizens.
+By 2001, the organization had outgrown its original street-front location.
 A federally funded, municipally managed building fund gave Evangel Hall the opportunity to build a new headquarters for its drop-in centre, medical clinic, job and housing placement centre, while providing much-needed housing for 84 clients who are ready to make the transition from life on the street to housing in the community.

-The architects were challenged by a compressed building site within the city’s 19th-century industrial precinct, bounded by Victorian row houses and industrial buildings, and a rambling residential building that is now home to one of Toronto’s oldest theatre companies.
+The architects were challenged by a narrow building site within the city’s 19th-century industrial precinct.
 In addition to providing Evangel Hall staff and clients with a safe and secure working and living environment, the architects were required to address the neighbourhood’s concerns about the effect on the community of an influx of residents who face a variety of social, medical and emotional challenges.